 We’ve all heard about immunizations; the good, the new, the questions, and even the confusion.
 Misleading information about childhood vaccines often causes fear or uncertainty in parents who only want the best for their kids.
 It’s important to remember the significant benefits that have come from childhood vaccinations.
 In fact, humans have benefitted immeasurably from immunizations for over 200 years!

 To give you a little more peace of mind the next time your child is due for routine immunizations, let’s address some of the most common questions parents have about vaccines.

-What are vaccines?
+What are Vaccines?

-When various viruses, or other germs enter our body, our immune system sees parts of the germs as foreign (called antigens) and that they don’t belong.
+When various viruses, or other germs enter our body, our immune system sees parts of the germs as foreign matter (called antigens) and determines that they don’t belong.
 Then, our immune system creates a defense against the germs – called antibodies – to attack the viruses.
 Most vaccines work in the same way, with weakened or dead pieces of the virus (so it is impossible to get the virus from the vaccine) prompting the body’s immune system to create the antibody defense without actually getting the virus – many of which can cause lifelong problems or even death.
 Vaccines help your body fight the real thing without risking your health to develop the antibodies.

 Schools also require children to receive at least some immunizations before starting school, and throughout school years.